March 18, 2021

 There is quite some trekking gear; you should take with you but the most important trekking equipment’s are-

-for more details about trekking gears, you can check this link: List of trekking Gear
+for more details about trekking gear, you can check this link: List of trekking Gear

 During the Annapurna base camp trekking route, you won’t get such facilities, so you have to have enough cash or all essential things in Pokhara.
 There are no ATMs and money exchanges.